pingworks/urubu-tpl/cd.md

 <h2>Acceptance Test Stage</h2>

 All docker images are tested in depth during subsequent stages of the pipeline.
-In our example we have a [2nd Stage][acceptance_test_stage] aka [Acceptance Test Stage][acceptance_test_stage] running some Integration Tests on a deployed instance of the just-build application.
-Two things are important: Reuse the docker image you've built in the [Commitstage][commit_stage] (Principle: only build your binaries once) and - second - use universal [Deployment Tooling][deployment_script] to deploy the image to the cluster environment.
+In our example we have a [2nd Stage][jenkins_pipeline] aka [Acceptance Test Stage][jenkins_pipeline] running some Integration Tests on a deployed instance of the just-build application.
+Two things are important: Reuse the docker image you've built in the [Commitstage][jenkins_pipeline] (Principle: only build your binaries once) and - second - use universal [Deployment Tooling][deployment_script] to deploy the image to the cluster environment.
 (Principle: deploy the same way to every environment).

-[Acceptance Test Stage][acceptance_test_stage]{: .btn .btn-xs .btn-default role=button }
+[Acceptance Test Stage][jenkins_pipeline]{: .btn .btn-xs .btn-default role=button }
 [Deployment Script][deployment_script]{: .btn .btn-xs .btn-default role=button }

 </div>